mltorrente/GeometricPortfolioDiversificationMeasure/README.md

 # GeometricPortfolioDiversificationMeasure
-This project implements a function to compute the Geometric Portfolio Diversification Measure (GPDM) — a quantitative measure of the diversification of a financial portfolio, based on a specified risk metric.
+This project implements a MATLAB function to compute the Geometric Portfolio Diversification Measure (GPDM) — a quantitative measure of the diversification of a financial portfolio, based on a specified risk metric.

 The function accepts the following inputs: